Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

 ![webform_06.png](/how_to_documentation/images/webform_06.png)

-* Figure 7: Congiguring the confirmation message of a webform
+* Figure 7: Configuring the confirmation message of a webform

 ***